Jmainguy/laceupPoem/README.md

 ```
 // write maintainable code and
-raise exceptions when they break
+raise exceptions when things break
 ```